Clemapfel/jluna/docs/manual.md

 ### Installation

 This manual does not go over how download and build jluna.
-Instead, a step-by-step tutorial on how to install and create our own application using jluna, is available [here](./installation.md).
+Instead, a step-by-step tutorial on how to install and create a C++ application using jluna from scratch is available [here](./installation.md).

 ---

 ### Initializating the Julia State

-Before any Julia or jluna functionality can be accessed, we need to *initialize the Julia state*.
+Before any Julia or jluna functionality can be accessed, we need to initialize the Julia state.
 This sets up the Julia environment and loads most of jlunas functionalities.

+A basic `main.cpp` will have the following structure:

 ```cpp
 // main.cpp